Short Term Electricity Load Forecasting on Varying Levels of Aggregation: Experimental Results

-The analysis is extended to the SMB dataset by computing the MAPE scaling law for model $\mathcal{M}_2$ (best performing).
+The analysis in Section \ref{sub-section:Empirical-CV-with-Aggregation-Level} is extended to the SMB dataset by computing the CV scaling law for model $\mc{M}_3$.
 The obtained parameters are $\sqrt{\alpha_0} = 46.67$, $\sqrt{\alpha_1} = 0.92$ and $p=0.82$.
 The scaling law can be compared to the residential dataset scaling law for the same model.
-The parameters for model $\mathcal{M}_3$ shown in Table~ \ref{tab:mape-model-comparison} are very close to the obtained for SMB data.
-Figure \ref{fig:n-hour-ahead-MAPE-and-smb-res-compare-b} compares the obtained laws and the SMB data scaling.
+The AEC for model $\mc{M}_3$ are shown in Figure \ref{fig:n-hour-ahead-MAPE-and-smb-res-compare-b} and are very close to those obtained for the same model used in the residential dataset.
 Notice the scaling law is quite consistent despite the mean loads of residential and SMB data differing by an order of magnitude.

 This observation validates the choice of kWh average to drive the scaling rather than the number of customers.

-An intuitive interpretation of the scaling law is that every building (residential or SMB) consumes electricity as a series of tasks of similar average sizes.
+An intuitive interpretation of similarity in the scaling law is that every building (residential or SMB) consumes electricity as a series of tasks of similar average sizes.
 Larger buildings can be thought of as an aggregation of smaller buildings, so the number of tasks scale linearly and so does average consumption.
 This leads to kWh providing the proper scaling for forecasting.
-Finally, we note that for the SMB data the critical load is close to 10MWh.
-Forecasting studies in commercial buildings (mean loads 100kWh to 1MWh) need to consider the improvements due to aggregation when compared to each other.
+Finally, we note that for the SMB data the critical load is close to $10$ MWh.
+Forecasting studies in commercial buildings (mean loads $100$ kWh to $1$ MWh) need to consider the improvements due to aggregation when compared to each other.